 How long will my demo proposal be available in the demo site?

 Proposals created in the demo site will be available for six months and then will be deleted by NSF.
 Neither NSF nor users will be able to access deleted demo proposal data.
-If your demo proposal was created within the previous six months and your proposal data is not visible, please contact the NSF Help Desk at 1-800-381-1532 (7:00 AM - 9:00 PM ET; Monday - Friday except federal holidays) or via rgov@nsf.gov for assistance.
+If your demo proposal was created within the previous six months and your proposal data is not visible, please contact the NSF IT Service Desk at 1-800-381-1532 (7:00 AM - 9:00 PM ET; Monday - Friday except federal holidays) or via rgov@nsf.gov for assistance.

 Are proposal compliance checks enabled in the demo site?